Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 Wemberly Worried by Kevin Henkes, for example, explores a child’s anxiety about starting school — a concern many young readers share — and offers reassurance without talking down to its audience.

 Similarly, Dianne Ochiltree’s It’s a Firefly Night follows a child who catches fireflies on a summer evening, then chooses to release them.
-Which child wouldn’t be drawn to such a familiar childhood experience that also gently reinforces empathy for others?
+Which child wouldn’t be drawn to such an enchanting childhood experience that also gently reinforces empathy for others?

-But emotional resonance aside, you’ll also want to consider your story’s market potential.
+Emotional resonance and relatability aside, you’ll also want to consider your story’s market potential.

-“Also high on the list have been holidays — in particular Christmas, Easter, and Halloween — and the reason for this is because they're marketable.”
-By marketable, Vitale means that these sorts of picture books are ones that people could easily buy as gifts for children.
+“Also high on the list have been holiday stories around Christmas, Easter, and Halloween.
+The reason for this is because they're marketable.”
+By marketable, Vitale means that these picture books are often bought as gifts for children during these seasons.

 Illustration of two little cats playing "trick or sweet" for Halloween

-Image: Trick or Pete: A Halloween Book for Kids by James Dean
+Image: Trick or Pete: A Halloween Book for Kids by Kimberly & James Dean

 The Bookseller predicts that celebrations and seasonal shifts will continue to be popular in 2026.